Thinkwise/docs/docs/sf/overview.md

 ![](../assets/sf/image22.png)

-Figure 15: Complete the IAM Service tier
+*Complete the IAM Service tier*

 ##### Proxy generation

 As is shown in the architecture diagram (

-Figure 12: The architecture diagram for a presentation of the two possibilities), it is possible to store the logic in the database and then create a proxy for Mobile, so that the logic can be used by Mobile.
-The proxy is only used here as *conduit* for the logic.
+*The architecture diagram for a presentation of the two possibilities), it is possible to store the logic in the database and then create a proxy for Mobile, so that the logic can be used by Mobile.
+The proxy is only used here as *conduit* for the logic.*

 The selected RDBMS and application logic layer determine which base projects (see paragraph *Base projects*) are linked in as standard.
 When a database application logic layer is selected then a service tier base project (C\# or Java) can be linked in by hand.
 In that case a service tier proxy that makes use of the logic in the database is generated automatically.
 It is then not necessary to develop the business logic in the service tier.